 We will explore the competing forces of la raison and la sensibilité as they affect developing notions of the self and of individual freedom in 18th-century France.
 Our readings will include some of the major works of Enlightenment thought, representative of several genres: philosophical narratives, plays, novels and autobiographical texts by such authors as Montesquieu, Voltaire, Diderot, Rousseau, Graffigny and Laclos.
 Our considerations of the tensions between the heart and reason also will provide some glimpses of the underside of the French Enlightenment and will reveal an ongoing dialogue between the center (Paris) and a variously constituted periphery.
 The course will be conducted in French.
 FREN 321 is recommended.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Normally offered every third year.

 Though centered on the novel, this course may examine various genres including drama, short narrative and even film.
 Close readings of classic modern texts will illuminate questions such as the role and nature of the subject, narrative coherence and incoherence, the incorporation of marginal voices into the literary mainstream, and the relationship between literature and modernism.
 These texts will be situated in historical and intellectual context.
 Authors studied may include Marcel Proust, Samuel Beckett and Marguerite Duras.
-This course is designed to accommodate advanced students as well as those with little or no previous experience in French literature.
+This course is designed to accommodate advanced students as well as those with less experience in French literature.
 The course will be conducted in French.
 FREN 321 is recommended.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Normally offered every third year.

 We will explore the relationship between poetry and modernity, as well as learn techniques for the close reading of French poetic texts.
 Authors will include Rimbaud, Verlaine and Mallarmé in addition to Baudelaire and Valéry.
 The literary and philosophic consequences of the development of a poetic language that rejects all reference to the outside world, striving toward the pure or absolute text, constitutes the primary focus of the course.
 The course will be conducted in French.
 FREN 321 is recommended.
 Prerequisite: FREN 213Y-214Y or equivalent.
 Normally offered every third year.